 Getting sufficient physical activity, as most of us know, is a healthy lifestyle choice that can help prevent disease, among many benefits.
 But physical activity can be difficult for people to naturally integrate into daily life, and there are barriers for older adults who often have chronic illnesses and mobility limitations.

-Dori Rosenberg has conducted extensive research into the promotion of physical activity, including how the built environment can better support active lifestyles and how it can help with age-related decline.
-Using a multilevel approach, she aims to help ensure individuals can be more successful in making healthy-lifestyle choices by understanding individual resources, characteristics, motivation, social lives, and community environments.
+Dori Rosenberg has conducted extensive research into the promotion of physical activity and reduced sedentary time.
+Her research uses a multi-level approach to help ensure individuals can be more successful in making healthy-lifestyle choices by understanding individual resources, characteristics, motivation, social lives, and community environments.
 She notes that society has many “default” options that actually promote inactivity and lead to declining health and function.
-One example is the use of electric scooters for individuals still able to walk, which can lead to dependency and reduced walking ability—working against the common adage, “Use it or lose it.”
+One example is the predominance of opportunities to sit throughout the day, such as in front of computer screens at work, in meetings, while getting to and from places, and at home.

 Because so much physical activity takes place in communities, Dr. Rosenberg investigates how the built environment—such as parks, open space, and sidewalks—can better encourage walking and other movement.
-Her most compelling research inquiry is, “How can we re-engineer our environments to support active living—for everyone?”
-She envisions more outdoor urban and suburban facilities that invite physical activity and do so inclusively so that individuals eight to 80 can use them, as well as those with disabilities.
+She envisions more outdoor urban and suburban facilities that invite physical activity and do so inclusively so that individuals age 8 to 80 can use them, as well as those with disabilities.
 In addition, she advocates for changes to home and work environments to support frequent breaks from sitting and chances to incorporate small amounts of activity throughout the day.

 Dr. Rosenberg is a Cancer Research Network Scholar and is starting new research to promote healthy aging among cancer survivors.
 She is also an investigator with the University of Washington (UW) Health Promotion Research Center (a Centers for Disease Control and Prevention-funded Prevention Research Center), contributing to projects that promote mobility and physical activity in aging populations.
-At the University of Washington (UW), Dr. Rosenberg serves as an affiliate assistant professor in the School of Public Health Department of Health Services.
+Dr. Rosenberg also serves as affiliate assistant professor in the UW School of Public Health Department of Health Services.